State of the Baltic Sea 2026

 The concept of planetary boundaries outlines nine key thresholds critical for maintaining Earth's stability.
 These boundaries define the safe operating space for humanity.
 Crossing them risks pushing ecosystems toward irreversible changes.

-As of the latest Planetary Boundaries assessment, humanity has exceeded six of the boundaries.
+As of the latest Planetary Boundaries assessment, humanity has exceeded seven of the boundaries.
 Among these are areas like biochemical flows of nitrogen and phosphorus, climate change and biodiversity loss — issues that are particularly relevant for the Baltic Sea.
+For the first time, this also includes the boundary for ocean acidification.

 What affects the Baltic Sea on a regional level is interconnected with the Planetary Boundaries and environmental issues on a global level.
 That is why efforts to restore the Baltic Sea’s ecological balance, like the reduction of nutrient loads, are critical for safeguarding the environment regionally and globally.